ArickCodeGuy/readme-template/README.md

 # Every project readme template

-Purpose of this project is to copy/paste in every other project
+Purpose of `Every project readme template` is to copy/paste in every other project.

 - Whats your project about
 - Links to working envs